from RISE here

 Keep Douglasville Beautiful and the City of Douglasville with the installation

-of pavers and plant material at the Garden.
-This is a great way to show
+of plant material at the Garden.
+This is a great way to show our gratitude

-our gratitude for those that have served and are currently serving in
+for those that have served and are currently serving in the military.

-the military.
-Please rsvp back to me with the names of participants,
+Please rsvp back to me with the names of participants, days and times,

-days and times, you and your team, would like to serve.
-Let's Make a
+you and your team, would like to serve.
+Let's make a difference in the

 provided to all that RSVP 7 days prior.